PixCell: A generative foundation model for digital histopathology images: Introduction

-Although SSL provides a clear pathway for solving most computational pathology tasks, there are some fundamental drawbacks.
-Firstly, using a pre-trained self-supervised model to solve any downstream task involves training a prediction `head', which requires a non-trivial amount of high-quality annotated data.
-Secondly, SSL training benefits from curating diverse datasets to train on Regulatory, data privacy and data ownership issues frequently limit data sharing, therefore, in most cases each institution or consortium ends up training their own SSL model primarily with private data supplemented by a few commonly used public datasets such as the TCGA whole slide imaging dataset \cite{weinstein2013cancer}.
+Although SSL-trained discriminative embeddings solve several computational pathology tasks, their use does not address all data challenges.
+Firstly, using a pre-trained self-supervised model to solve a downstream task may involve training a prediction layer; the training process may require less, but still a non-trivial amount of high-quality annotated data.
+Secondly, SSL training benefits from curating diverse training datasets.
+Strict patient privacy rules and concerns over data ownership frequently limit data sharing.
+As a result, in most cases, institutions or consortia end up training their own SSL model primarily with private data supplemented by a few commonly used public datasets such as the TCGA whole slide imaging dataset \cite{weinstein2013cancer}.
 Data sharing challenges limit model performance and can potentially create bias due to the specific demographics of training datasets \cite{vaidya2024demographic, kheiri2025investigation}.
-Finally, tasks where we synthesize a completely new image from a given slide, such as virtual staining (stain translation) \cite{boyd2022region, pati2024accelerating, li2023adaptive}, are difficult to perform with models exclusively trained to discern between different images.
+Finally, discriminative models, trained to discern between different images, are not suitable for tasks that require synthesizing a completely new image from a reference image, such as virtual staining (stain translation) \cite{boyd2022region, pati2024accelerating, li2023adaptive}.

-We propose to overcome these limitations using a generative model.
-We introduce \textbf{PixCell}, the first diffusion-based generative foundation model for histopathology.
-We employ a Diffusion Transformer \cite{peebles2023scalable}, and train PixCell on \textbf{PanCan-30M} -- an extensive dataset of 30.8 million $1024\times1024$ px image patches derived from 69,184 H\&E-stained whole slide images (WSIs), covering a comprehensive range of cancer types.
-To effectively scale up training we employ: (a) progressive training, starting from $256\times256$ patches and gradually increasing the generated image size to $1024\times1024$ and (b) per-patch guidance, by conditioning PixCell on feature embeddings from a pre-trained self-supervised model (UNI-2h \cite{uni}), providing rich image semantics to guide the generation process.
+Generative models, capable of controlled synthesis of realistic tissue images, present a compelling solution to rare disease presentations, annotated data scarcity, and the need for privacy-preserving data sharing, as well as to carry out inherently generative tasks, like virtual staining.
+We introduce \textbf{PixCell}, the first generative foundation model for histopathology images.
+We employ the Diffusion Transformer (DiT) architecture \cite{peebles2023scalable}, and train PixCell on \textbf{PanCan-30M} -- an extensive dataset of 30.8 million $1024\times1024$ px image patches derived from 69,184 H\&E-stained whole slide images (WSIs), covering a comprehensive range of cancer types and benign tissues.
+To effectively scale up training we employ: (a) progressive training, starting from $256\times256$ tiles (PixCell-256) and gradually increasing the generated image size to $1024\times1024$ (PixCell-1024) and (b) per-patch guidance, by conditioning PixCell on feature embeddings from a pre-trained self-supervised model (here we chose UNI-2h \cite{uni}) which provides rich image semantics to guide the generation process.